The Benefits of Using a Sauna Whisk in Your Sauna Session

 Rinse After Each Use

 After using a sauna whisk, rinsing it thoroughly is essential to keep it clean and fresh.
+Warm water helps remove sweat, oils, and small debris that might cling to the leaves.

 Always rinse immediately after use to prevent buildup, which could lead to unpleasant odors or mold.